shakurocom/iOS_Toolbox/README.md

 ### Manually

-If you prefer to not use CocoPods, than you can integrate any/all components from Shakuro iOS Toolbox simply by copuing them to your project
+If you prefer to not use CocoPods, than you can integrate any/all components from Shakuro iOS Toolbox simply by copying them to your project

 ## License